-Credit must be given to Skoda for making the Superb’s cabin a more upmarket, well-equipped and materially pleasing place in which to travel, but your primary motivator for buying the car is still likely to be space.
+Credit must be given to Skoda for making the Superb’s cabin an upmarket, well-equipped and materially pleasing place in which to travel, but your primary motivator for buying the car is still likely to be space.

 In either hatchback or estate bodystyles, this is a big family car in the truest sense.
 The previous version had celebrated quantities of leg room and boot space, but this one emphatically completes the picture.